 - Wash your hands with soap and water often – use hand sanitiser gel if soap and water are not available

-- Greet each other without shaking hands, avoid kisses to say hello
+- Greet each other without shaking hands, and avoid kisses as a form of greeting

 - Try to avoid close contact with people who are unwell

-- Generally speaking, keep one metre away from each other and avoid close contact (including in the elevator or at the company restaurant)
+- Generally speaking, keep one metre away from each other and avoid close contact (including within elevators, break areas and restaurants)

-If possible, this advice should include a signature section at the end explaining that the employee fully understands the advice and undertakes to follow it.
+If possible, this advice should also include a signature section at the end of the document, confirming that the employee fully understands the advice and undertakes to follow it.

-We further recommend notifying employees of where they can access more information if they are concerned.
+We further recommend notifying employees of where they can access more information on the matter.
 In France, information can be found using the following links (please note that most information is in French, although an English translation is available for some content):

-- to invite anyone who suspects they may have been infected to stay at home, and either call their general practitioner (if symptoms are mild) or (if and when symptoms worsen) emergency services, by dialling 15 (this is the usual toll-free number for medical emergencies).
+- encourage anyone who suspects they may have been infected to stay at home, and either call their general practitioner (if symptoms are mild) or emergency services (if and when symptoms worsen), by dialling 15 (the usual toll-free number for medical emergencies).

 Can employers request or require information from an employee about potential or actual exposure to the virus?